-Experienced writers always urge their rookie peers to specialize, and for a good reason.
+Experienced writers always urge their rookie peers to specialize and for a good reason.
 Getting your niche game on always results in better job opportunities.

-First, let’s discuss writing niches in general, and then jump on to the twelve most profitable freelance writing niches to get into this year.
+Once you own your writing niche, you can build authority as an expert in your field and earn more regularly.
+First, let’s discuss writing niches and then jump on to the twelve most profitable freelance writing niches to get into this year.

-What in The World is a Writing Niche?
+What is a Writing Niche?

+In simplest terms, a niche is a field of specialization to which you devote your brain and energy.
 There are two ways to narrow down the pool of jobs you want to take on as a writer.
-One is by choosing a writing format (like press releases, technical writing, blog posts, etc.), and the other is a professional specialization (food & drink, travel, Amazon listing writing, and so on).
+One is by choosing a writing format (like press releases, technical writing, blog posts, etc.), and the other is by a professional specialization (food & drink, travel, Amazon listing writing, and so on).

 How To Choose a Profitable Writing Niche?